adrielcafe/hal/README.md

 }
 ```

-### TEA/Redux like approach
+### Single source of truth
-Do you like the idea of have a single source of truth, like the Model in [The Elm Architecture](https://guide.elm-lang.org/architecture/) or Store in [Redux](https://redux.js.org/introduction/three-principles)?
+Do you like the idea of have a single source of truth, like the Model in [The Elm Architecture](https://guide.elm-lang.org/architecture/) or the Store in [Redux](https://redux.js.org/introduction/three-principles)?
 I have good news: you can do the same with HAL!

 Instead of use a sealed class with multiple states just create a single data class to represent your entire state: